Rafi1115/django-CRUD-system/README.md

 smiply type in your terminal ..

-Pipenv Shell acitve vituralenv
+"Pipenv Shell" to acitve vituralenv

 then .....

-pip install requirements.txt
+"pip install -r requirements.txt"

-Enjoy...:)
+Have a good day...:)